Raz Blog

 From my quick research and gut feeling, most companies with a cost-based model seem to include a sso solution for free.
 This makes sense, it's straightforward to implement, it drives no extra cost, and it makes their site more secure (handling password is not something you should do if you can avoid it)

 However, looking at value-based offerings, we often see that you need to buy the premium tier to get access to SSO in the service.
-Tiered pricing is more common than not, and when we are looking at the purge of a value-based pricing strategy, it might make sense.
+Tiered pricing is more common than not, and when you squint your eyes looking at it as part of a value-based pricing strategy, it might make sense.
 But it does not.

 Not that long ago, https and (at that time named) SSL were not that common on the internet.
 People wanting to provide a secure session needed to pay up to get a certificate.
 That time is gone once TLS certificates became a commodity and TLS encryption can be enjoyed by all for free these days.